kkkamur07/geneformer-scratch/README.md

 ```

 I must say that, this might not be a bad down shrinking, probably training them more will improve the accuracy for sure, because it has not seen enough data, maybe we should train this more around 50000 steps more.

+Did train for 50000 more steps, I think the model has converged and training is not helping here any more.
+May be related to more capacity based issues rather than hyper parameters and stuff like that.